Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Introduction

-Unfortunately, airship motion and control is substantially different from that of the multi-copters.
+Unfortunately, airship motion and control is fundamentally non-holonomic in nature and substantially different from that of the multicopters.
 Therefore, the solutions developed in \cite{8784232} and \cite{8394622} are not directly applicable.
 Most airship designs need to remain in motion to be controllable.
 Their orientation and flight direction are also tightly coupled.
 For example, in order to climb, an airship typically needs to pitch up, which rotates the camera view around its lateral Y-axis, assuming a rigidly mounted camera.
 A directional change, on the other hand, triggers a roll around the airship's longitudinal X-axis.
 Most importantly, classical airship designs allow movement only in the forward direction through the surrounding air, offset by a lateral angle of attack.
 While the global camera orientation could be decoupled from flight direction using gimbal-mounted cameras, these add additional weight and control complexity.
 Therefore, a solution is required for airship formation control for the task of aerial MoCap that i) does not need camera gimbals, and ii) adheres to the previously-mentioned optimal MoCap conditions.
 This is the core problem addressed in this paper.

-One possible solution for the case of stationary subject and a single airship, is to mount the camera perpendicular to the forward direction of the airship, tilted downward at an angle, and let the airship orbit around the subject.
-For a formation of multiple airships, maintaining the same angular velocity by all airships would be a solution.
+A possible solution for a stationary subject and a single airship, is to mount the camera perpendicular to the forward direction of the airship, tilted downward at an angle, and let the airship orbit around the subject.
+For a formation of airships, maintaining the same angular velocity by all airships would be a solution.
 However, for subjects moving with arbitrary and changing velocities, these solutions are not directly applicable.
 The key contribution of this paper is that we show, both theoretically and empirically, that subject-orbiting trajectories of airships can be generalized even to subjects in motion, while maintaining a perpendicular line-of-sight (LoS) to the subject and a prescribed angular separation between them.
 We achieve this by exploiting a periodic relationship between the airspeed of the airship and its distance to the subject.
 We also show how our method copes with wind, as both wind and subject motion result in equivalent relative velocity between the airship and the subject.
 Our further novel contributions include the following.

 \begin{itemize}[leftmargin=*] \item We derive analytical solutions for a simplified 2D case (airships and the subject moving on the same plane) with simplified aerodynamics.
 From this, we derive boundary conditions on the subject velocity that allow possible orbit solutions under the constraints of maximum and minimum airship speeds. \item We then derive an approximate analytical solution in the full 3D case with realistic physics.
 Based on this, and a MoCap cost function, we develop a numeric solver for the formations.
 Utilizing this solver, we implement a fixed-time model predictive controller (MPC) for the formation control problem. \end{itemize}